NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds multiple permissions to different owners of hello
+this script adds execution permissions to all users